Glaucoma

 Overview

-Glaucoma is a group of eye conditions that damage the optic nerve.
-The optic nerve sends visual information from your eye to your brain and is vital for good vision.
-Damage to the optic nerve is often related to high pressure in your eye.
-But glaucoma can happen even with normal eye pressure.
+Glaucoma is an eye condition that damages the optic nerve.
+This damage can lead to vision loss or blindness.
+The optic nerve sends visual information from your eye to the brain and is vital for good vision.
+Damage to the optic nerve is often related to high pressure in the eye.
+But glaucoma can happen even with typical eye pressure.

-Glaucoma can occur at any age but is more common in older adults.
+Glaucoma can happen at any age but is more common in older adults.
 It is one of the leading causes of blindness for people over the age of 60.

 Many forms of glaucoma have no warning signs.
 The effect is so gradual that you may not notice a change in vision until the condition is in its later stages.